gseals/bestPractices/ClassNotesDecember072019.md

 # **Begin here**:

-in your terminal: npx create-react-app intro-react
+be sure you are in the folder you want this directory to live in your terminal: npx create-react-app 'name of your directory'
+example: if the name of your directory is 'starting', then npx create-react-app starting

-create github repo but do not initiliaze with a readme
+in github, create repo of the same name but do not initiliaze with a readme

-terminal: cd into directory
+terminal: cd into directory you just made

 *copy github line into terminal (the 'git remote add origin' line)